Content

 It’s extremely difficult to pinpoint the prevalence of hair loss following the COVID-19 vaccine.

 More than 13 billion doses of the vaccine have been administered worldwide, including boosters.
-Since people experience hair loss for a number of reasons, it’s difficult to say with certainty whether the cause is the COVID-19 vaccine.
+Since people experience hair loss for any number of reasons, it’s difficult to say with certainty whether the cause is the COVID-19 vaccine.

 It’s worth noting that the findings from this case report are limited in time, scope, and available data.
-But one promising takeaway is that about 80 percent of the hair loss patients reported hair regrowth since their diagnosis — in other words, it’s temporary hair loss.
+But one promising takeaway is that about 80 percent of the hair loss patients reported hair regrowth since their diagnosis.

 Your provider can also help you figure out whether your hair loss was a potential side effect of the COVID-19 vaccine or a result of something else, like another medical issue, a skin condition, physical stressors, or a medication you’re taking.